Protecting Yourself as a Freelancer

 When it comes to protecting your computer, one of the most sensible things you can do is insure it against all risks, yet this won’t usually result in the precious data being recovered, which is often what people value the most.
 On the other hand, if you do have any important data that you need to be completely deleted from your device, it’s safer to ask an it disposal company to do that for you.

 Therefore, it’s imperative you back-up regularly, and whilst everyone screams this from the rooftops, it’s interesting how many people have not backed up their computer for ages, and kick themselves if their device is taken.

 With regard to damage, people always imagine it wouldn’t happen to them, as they are too careful – yet, accidents do happen and sometimes they aren’t even our fault.
 It’s therefore important to rely on insurance and regular back-ups to protect your computer, rather than a misplaced faith that nothing can go wrong.

 The most important aspect of your freelance organisation is not your marketing, your equipment, your service or product – it’s you.
 As a freelancer you are at the heart of your organisation and therefore, looking after yourself is imperative to protecting your business.

 The challenge, unlike employment is that if you get sick, you aren’t usually able to make money as most freelancers are trading units of their time in return for money – meaning if they stop trading units of time, they stop receiving money.

 Therefore, as a freelancer, it’s much more imperative you look after your health, as there is no safety net to fall back on unlike employment which tends to pay sick pay.

 - PROTECT YOUR SERVICE WITH INSURANCE

-You might not feel you need insurance, as a freelancer, yet if you are providing a product or service then it’s a good idea to look into relevant insurance such as public liability and professional indemnity protection.
+You might not feel you need insurance, as a freelancer, yet if you are providing a product or service then it’s a good idea to look into relevant insurance such as public liability, professional indemnity protection and cyber liability insurance.